 Anime & Manga

-- In Yaiba's anime the Frogman Gerozaemon does this to two mooks.
+- In Superman vs. the Amazing Spider-Man, Spider-Man does this to two Doctor Octopus's henchmen.

 - Arnold Schwarzenegger uses this tactic a lot.

-- He does it with two guard dogs in True Lies.
+- Harry Tasker does this to two guard dogs in True Lies.
 "Stay."

-- He does it again in Total Recall (1990).
-When a group of mooks attack him after he leaves Rekall, he takes out two of them by slamming their heads together.
+- Again in Total Recall (1990).
+When a group of mooks attack Douglas Quaid after he leaves Rekall, he takes out two of them by slamming their heads together.

-- And he does it yet again (while playing Mr. Freeze) in Batman & Robin to two Arkham Asylum guards while trying to escape.
+- Mr. Freeze does it in Batman & Robin to two Arkham Asylum guards while trying to escape.

 - Evil example in Austin Powers: International Man of Mystery.
 During an infiltration, Austin and Vanessa suffer such an attack at the hands of Random Task.

 - A regular occurrence on The Three Stooges, usually Moe doing it to Larry and the third stooge, and to bad guys.